twse/random-stuff/README.md

 ## Other vector fonts (ordinary Unicode)
 Created with FontCreator 5.6 (2007) - FontCreator 7.0 or higher can create OpenType fonts.
 * **Flareserif International** is based on Albertus.
 This font comes in one style only - Regular.
-* **Geneva Mega** is for Native American languages with Latin script (Navajo, Hän, Tutchone, Kaska, etc.).
+* **Geneva Mega** is for Native American languages with Latin script (Navajo, Hän, Tutchone, Kaska, Tagish, etc.).
 This font comes in one style only - Regular.
 This font should be renamed to avoid clashes with names on which Apple Computer and The Font Bureau holds a trademark.

 ## Pixel fonts (ordinary Unicode)
 * **Cyrano Text**: TrueType Unicode font based on [Cyrano Nouveau](http://www.typophile.com/node/64838) (2009) from the Typophile forums by MrMoto, Canada with revised glyphs and support for more glyphs.
 Created using FontCreator 5.6.
 Both fonts are named after the 1998 movie Cyrano de Bergerac.